-On a winter camping trip in the Wasatch this past winter, I packed two puffies, thinking that I’d use one and reserve the other as a back-up.
+On a winter camping trip in the Wasatch, I packed two puffies, thinking that I’d use one and reserve the other as a back-up.
 One was more than enough when we were skinning to camp and splitboarding all day, but when temperatures plummeted in the evening, that second puffy was a lifesaver.
 I ended up wearing both while melting snow for water, cooking dinner, and drying gear by the fire, but when it was time to crash, I kept one puffy on in my sleeping bag and used the “back-up” as a pillow.

 After the trip, I caught a flight home out of Salt Lake City.
 I remember grinning at the not-so-faint scent of campfire and sweat as I leaned my head against that same makeshift travel pillow, scoping for a familiar valley out of the airplane window as we banked over the Wasatch.
 A day later, I’d be wearing said puffy to work in Denver—eau de adventure and all.

 In the dark and musty corners of my gear closet, there are specialized pieces of gear that gather dust more than they get dirty.
 A bikepacking setup that’s only been used on a handful of trips, a hammock with a detachable rainfly, a “technical” picnic blanket—cool gear that I wish I had time to use more but just isn’t practical on most of my adventures.

 Front and center, though, hang several puffies, the stained centerpieces in my holy shrine.
 Like a knight choosing a weapon before a duel, I enter that gear closet before a trip, carefully select-ing my gear, but knowing that no matter what, I’ll be relying on that same trusted armor.